sensu/sensu-go-workshop/TROUBLESHOOTING.md

 ## The sensu-agent reports various "permission denied" errors

-If you have run the `sensu-agent` as the `root` user, or other user with elevated privileges, and then attempt to start the `sensu-agent` process via service management or using a service account, you may encounter various "permission denied" errors.
+If you have run the `sensu-agent` as the `root` user, or other user with elevated privileges, and then attempt to start the `sensu-agent` process via service management or using a service account, you may encounter various "permission denied" errors (e.g. "error creating agent: could not open api queue").
 The officially supported Sensu Agent installation packages (e.g. `.rpm` and `.deb` packages) will install and run all Sensu services as the `sensu` user (i.e. not `root`).
 To ensure that the `sensu` users owns all of the files needed to run the Sensu Agent, run the following commands: